 - Cautions: Burning sensation if bit, see previous

-- Home Invasion: Will find way into home or can be transported by plants into home.
+- Home Invasion: Will find a way into a home or can be transported by plants into a home.
 Sets up multiple nests making it hard to control.
 On outside nests have little to no mounds and can be difficult to identify harborage points.
-Base of trees, foundations, under mulch or vegetation are most common harborage points outdoors.
-Will forage far for food so much track to harborage point to get to source.
+The base of trees, foundations, under mulch or vegetation are most common harborage points outdoors.
+Will forage far for food so much track to harborage point to get to the source.
 This can be difficult due to their random movements.

-- Regular waste removal due to residing sometime in trash receptacles
+- Regular waste removal due to residing sometimes in trash receptacles

 - Regular landscape maintenance